Meet Our Physicists

 Robert P. Kirshner

-In July, 2015 he was appointed Chief Program Officer for Science at the Gordon and Betty Moore Foundation, where he is leading the team responsible for distributing more than $100 million per year for research and technology that enables fundamental scientific discoveries.
-At the Foundation, Kirshner is an observer on the Thirty Meter International Observatory board of directors.
+In July, 2015 he was appointed Chief Program Officer for Science at the Gordon and Betty Moore Foundation, where he led the team responsible for distributing more than $100 million per year for research and technology that enables fundamental scientific discoveries.
+In May of 2022, Kirshner joined the Thirty Meter International Observatory as Executive Director, succeeding Ed Stone.

 In 2004, he received the Caltech Distinguished Alumni Award.
 In 2010, he received an honorary Doctor of Science from the University of Chicago.
 In 2011, he won the Dannie Heineman Prize for Astrophysics from the American Institute of Physics.
-In 2012, he won a Guggenheim Fellowship.
+In 2012, he was awarded a Guggenheim Fellowship.
 In 2014, he won the James Craig Watson Medal for service to astronomy from the National Academy of Sciences and shared in the Breakthrough Prize in Fundamental Physics with the High-Z Team.
 In 2015, he shared the Wolf Prize in Physics with B.J.
 Bjorken.
 In 2019, he received an honorary Doctor of Science from Ohio University.
-He is a popular writer and speaker in the United States and abroad, represented by Jodi Soloman Speakers.
+He is a popular writer and speaker in the United States and abroad, represented by Jodi Solomon Speakers.
 He has been frequently interviewed by mainstream journalists and the science press and is often quoted in The New York Times, The Washington Post, Nature, and Science magazine.
 He has written for the general public in National Geographic, Sky & Telescope, Natural History, and Scientific American.
+His book, The Extravagant Universe: Exploding Stars, Dark Energy, and the Accelerating Cosmos is available from Princeton University Press and has been translated into 5 languages.

 Kirshner’s scientific service includes board memberships for the Gemini International Telescope, the AUI Board for the National Radio Astronomy Observatory, the Associated Universities for Research in Astronomy, the National Research Council Committee on Astronomy and Astrophysics, the NASA Advisory Committee Science Subcommittee, and the Math and Physical Sciences Advisory Committee for the National Science Foundation.
 Kirshner was a panelist for the 2000 and 2010 Decadal Reviews of Astronomy.
-He is a Fellow of the American Physical Society and of the American Association for the Advancement of Science, and an Inaugural Fellow of the American Astronomical Society.
+He is a member of the National Academy of Sciences, the American Philosophical Society, the American Academy of Arts and Sciences, a Fellow of the American Physical Society and of the American Association for the Advancement of Science, and an Inaugural Fellow of the American Astronomical Society, where he served as President from 20024-2006.

 Positions Held